UPPMAX/programming_formalisms/docs/project/kanban_board.md

 - Move the issue to the 'In progress page'.
 There are multiple ways to do so.
 - Close the issue.
 In the text, write why you close that issue
 - If needed, move the issue to the 'Done' column.

+### Exercise 2: learners' project

+For the learners' project:

+- For the issue(s) you are assigned to, add these to the kanban board.
+  Put these in the right column.
+You should (probably) maximally put one issue in the 'In progress' column, as one can only actively work on one issue at a time